ICanBoogie/ActiveRecord/README.md

 #### Joining tables using a raw string

-A join can be specified using a raw string, which will be included _as is_ in the final SQL statement.
+Finally, a join can be specified using a raw string, which will be included _as is_ in the final SQL statement.

 ```php
 <?php